From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: LithoNet: A CNN-Based Lithography Simulator

-Because SEM and layout images are of heterogeneous domains (styles), as demonstrated in Fig. \ref{fig:HeteroDomain}, we adopt an image domain transfer technique to \textit{align} their domains.
-By removing the interference introduced the SEM imaging process, such as bias in brightness/contrast and scan-line noise in the background, via CycleGAN \cite{zhu2017unpaired}, the processed SEM image can be regarded as in the same domain as the layout.
+Because the SEM and layout images are of heterogeneous domains, we adopt an image domain transfer technique to \textit{align} their domains.
+By removing the interference introduced by the SEM imaging process, e.g., bias in brightness/contrast and scan-line noise, via CycleGAN \cite{zhu2017unpaired}, the processed SEM image is translated to the domain of the layout.
 That is, the processed SEM image retains its curvilinear shape boundaries yet is binarized as if it were a layout.

 To this end, we train CycleGAN using i) a set of product-ICs' SEM images and ii) their associated segmentation masks.
-The second set of images can be derived by applying either advanced thresholding \cite{saha2001optimum,otsu1979threshold}, interactive segmentation \cite{maninis2018deep,wang2018deepigeos}, or pseudo-background subtraction \cite{barnich2010vibe} on the source SEM images.
+The second set of images can be derived by applying either manual labelling, advanced thresholding techniques~\cite{saha2001optimum,otsu1979threshold}, interactive segmentation \cite{maninis2018deep,wang2018deepigeos}, or pseudo-background subtraction \cite{barnich2010vibe} on the source SEM images.
 Note that in order to guarantee the performance of domain transfer, segmentation masks with incorrect segmentation results are discarded under user-supervision.
 Finally, we utilize the well-trained CycleGAN to transfer source SEM images into the layout style, and these processed SEM images are further taken as reference ground-truths to train LithoNet in Step-II.

 Employing CycleGAN for domain transfer has two advantages.
-First, CycleGAN is an unpaired image-to-image translation method, and hence it can learn the majority decision of many image segmentation algorithms, including the analysis software provided by the SEM vendor, for SEM images based on a large collection of segmentation results of different methods.
+First, CycleGAN is an unpaired image-to-image translation method, and hence it can learn the majority decision of multiple image segmentation algorithms, including the analysis software provided by the SEM vendor, for SEM images based on a collection of segmentation results of different methods.
 Second, utilizing a "U-net Generator" to translate images, CycleGAN is essentially a U-net-based segmentation method~\cite{unet2015} supervised by its built-in "Discriminator" through an adversarial loss, thereby suggesting a more reliable segmentation result than U-net, a state-of-the-art segmentation benchmark.
-Additionally, we can simply discard some rare unreliable CycleGAN segmentation results by quick human-inspection to prevent our LithoNet from learning incorrect contour correspondences.
+Additionally, we can simply discard some rare incorrect CycleGAN segmentation results by quick human-inspection to prevent LithoNet from learning incorrect shape correspondences.